luhring/reach/README.md

 - **Solve problems faster:** Find missing links in a network path in _seconds_, not hours.

-- **Don't compromise on security:** Tighten security without worrying about impacting any required network flows.
+- **Don't compromise on security:** Secure your network without worrying about impacting any required network flows.

 - **Learn about your network:** Gain better insight into currently allowed network flows, and discover new consequences of your network design.